 No response.
 Staring.

 As I thought.
-You have lost your flesh and, as such, your ability to feel and communicate in any way.
-You exist now as a mere soul, still saturated with life energy.
-Allow me to start from the beginning: My designation is Tristesse the Riverwoman, though you may refer to me as—ah, nevermind.
-Normally, it is my duty to extract the life energy from souls as I guide them to the next r--
+You have lost your flesh and, as such, your ability to communicate.
+You exist now as a mere wisp, still saturated with life energy.
+Allow me to start from the beginning: My designation is Tristesse the Ferrywoman, though you may refer to me as just Triste— ah, apologies, you cannot refer to me at all.
+Normally, it is my duty to extract the life energy from souls as I guide them to the next r—

 Excuse me.
 Throwing a rock at a stranger is not polite.
 Must I teach you your manners too?